mdsufz/MuDoGeR/README.md

 ```

-The result two level folder structure after a successful run of all MuDoGeR is as follows:
+The result two-level folder structure after a successful run of all MuDoGeR is as follows:
 ```console
 .
 ├── sample_1